Projection evolution and quantum spacetime: Introduction

-If time in the quantum regime should be treated as a~coordinate, and in fact a~quantum observable, all physical objects have to have some ``width'' in the time direction, which is related to the energy-time (more precisely -- the temporal component of the four momentum operator versus time) uncertainty relation.
-This means that it should be possible to observe the interference of quantum objects through their overlap in time.
-One of the first experiments in which such behavior has been observed, was reported in Ref.~\cite{exp-2slits-a}.
-A~single photon was emitted and a~spinning chopper in the form of a~wheel with slits was placed between the source and the detector.
-The energy spectrum of the detected photons was recorded as a~function of the disc's rotation frequency.
-The spectrum clearly showed minima and maxima in a~way very similar to the interference pattern.
-The authors were unable to fully explain this behavior, even though they presented a~simple analysis based on the Fourier transform of the energy spectrum.
-It was pointed out in Refs.~\cite{th-2slits-a,th-2slits-b} that after the Fourier transform of the energy-dependent function the authors worked with the time-dependent one and all what they got could be interpreted as an interference pattern among the temporal parts of the photon wave function.
-It also means, that time is considered here as a~variable canonically conjugated to the energy, and that it cannot be treated as a~parameter.
-So the most obvious explanation suggests the observation of the interference of the photon with itself in different time instances.
-We discuss this type of interference in Chapter~\ref{rozdz.interf}.
+If time in the quantum regime should be treated as a~coordinate, and in fact a~quantum observable, all physical objects' states have to have some ``width'' in the time direction, which is related to the energy-time (more precisely -- the temporal component of the four momentum operator versus time) uncertainty relation.
+This means that it should be possible to observe the interference of quantum objects through their overlap in time \cite{exp-2slits-a,th-2slits-a,th-2slits-b,exp-2slits-b}.
+It also means, that time cannot be treated as a~parameter.